Knowing what to buy the campervan and RV lovers in your life is no mean feat.

-Having something to keep the insects away in the evening might come in handy.
+There’s nothing worse than being eaten alive by mozzies when you’re trying to enjoy your time outdoors.
+That’s why having something to keep the insects away in the evening might come in handy.

 Insect repellent candles to light outside would make a thoughtful gift.

-Top Pick: YIIA Citronella Candles
+Top Pick: Mosquito Guard Citronella Candles

 69. Welcome Mat

-Top Pick: Printed PVC Welcome Mat
+Top Pick: DII Welcome Mat

 70. Petrol Canisters

-You don’t want to run out of petrol on long drives, with no access to a gas station.
+Back to practicalities!
+Nobody wants to run out of petrol on long drives, with no access to a gas station.
 Petrol canisters would make that eventuality less likely.

-Top Pick: 5L Plastic Fuel Canister
+Top Pick: Plastic Fuel Canister

 71. Water Canisters